Cam Janssen

-Camera Wesley Janssen (born April 15, 1984) is an American former professional ice hockey player who played in the National Hockey League (NHL) with the New Jersey Devils and St. Louis Blues.
+Cameron Wesley Janssen (born April 15, 1984) is an American former professional ice hockey player who played in the National Hockey League (NHL) with the New Jersey Devils and St. Louis Blues.
 He was selected by the New Jersey Devils 117th overall in the fourth round of the 2002 NHL Entry Draft.
 Janssen was widely regarded as one of the toughest enforcers in the league throughout his low-scoring tenure.
-Cam was also the towel boy at the Savvis Center from 1997-2001.

 Early life

 Janssen grew up in the St. Louis suburb of Eureka, Missouri, where he attended Eureka High School for three years.
 During his sophomore and junior years of high school, Janssen played for the St. Louis Sting of the Junior A North American Hockey League.